danielunderwood/log2http/README.md

 ## Supported HTTP Targets
 - Discord

+## Caveats

+At the moment, the following edge cases apply:
+- There is no knowledge of what lines trigger requests, so requests could be duplicated upon restart
+- There is no retry mechanism, so failed webhooks will not be retried

 ## Usage

 ### Docker
+A docker image is available at ghcr.io/danielunderwood/log2http.
 Really you probably want to use docker-compose or some other system to manage configuration (ansible, k8s manifests, etc), but this should get you started.

 ```shell
 $ docker run -d \